> Shirley Collins > Songs > Go From My Window

 Shirley Collins sang a quite different Go From My Window on her and her sister Dolly’s 1970 album Love, Death & the Lady.
 She noted:

-and wrote in her 2018 book All in the Downs that this song was from John Stokoe’s book Songs of the North.
+and wrote in her 2018 book All in the Downs that this song was from John Stokoe’s book Songs of the North but I can’t find any reference to such a book.

-Tim Hart’s sang Come to My Window in 1979 on his solo album Tim Hart, and Steeleye Span—by then without their former band member Tim Hart—recorded Go From My Window in 1996 for their album Time.
+Tim Hart’s sang Come to My Window in 1979 on his solo album Tim Hart, and Steeleye Span—by then without Tim—recorded Go From My Window in 1996 for their album Time.

 Swan Arcade sang Go From My Window on their 1984 Fellside album Together Forever.
-This album was included in 2001 as part of their Fellside compilation CD Round Again.
+This album was re-released in 2001 as part of their Fellside compilation CD Round Again, and this track was included in 2001 on the Fellside anthology of English traditional songs, Voices in Harmony.
 They noted:

 Great song to sing in harmony.
 Lots of interesting double meanings.
 Learnt from, and used as a fond memory of, the late Jon Rennard.